-Christian Keathley & Jason Mittell – Project Co-Directors:
+Christian Keathley & Jason Mittell – Workshop Co-Directors:

 Professors Keathley and Mittell will organize, plan, and supervise the workshop, both in its content and design.
-They will be present each day during the two-week period, working with participants, leading discussions, lecturing, designing assignments, mentoring technology use, and guiding workshop critiques.
-Both Keathley and Mittell have explored such multimedia criticism as scholars and teachers, routinely asking their students at Middlebury College to present critical concepts in a multimedia form.
-They have shared these pedagogical experiments with colleagues at other institutions, through a pair of Mellon funded seminars on Media Studies in Liberal Arts Education in 2004 and 2009, at Carleton College’s 2012 conference, “Visual Learning–Transforming the Liberal Arts,” as well as through Mittell’s blog and via informal conversations with a range of faculty.
-In spring 2009, both Keathley and Mittell participated with several other scholars in a panel at MIT’s ‘Media in Transition’ conference, in which they presented digital video essays and discussed the importance of this form for re-imagining media scholarship for the digital age.
+They will be present each day during the two-week period, working with participants, leading discussions, presenting assignments, mentoring technology use, and guiding workshop critiques.
+Both Keathley and Mittell have explored such videographic criticism as scholars and teachers, routinely asking their students at Middlebury College to present critical concepts in a multimedia form.
+They have shared these pedagogical experiments with colleagues at other institutions, and have presented their own videographic work at conferences and symposia.
 The roots of this workshop emerged from the positive responses received from these presentations, suggesting that a broader interest in such work exists and needs to be encouraged and developed.
-The success of the 2015 workshop and the follow-up book, The Videographic Essay, affirmed this belief, and we are pleased to offer two more iterations for 2017 and 2018, and now the establishment of the DLASI.
+The success of the 2015 workshop and the follow-up book, The Videographic Essay, affirmed this belief, and leading to another NEH grant for two more iterations for 2017 and 2018, and now the establishment of the DLASI.

-Jason Mittell (Ph.D. in Media and Cultural Studies, University of Wisconsin – Madison) is Professor of American Studies and Film & Media Culture at Middlebury College, and faculty director of Middlebury’s Digital Liberal Arts Initiative.
+Jason Mittell (Ph.D. in Media and Cultural Studies, University of Wisconsin – Madison) is Professor of Film & Media Culture and American Studies at Middlebury College, and the founding director of Middlebury’s Digital Liberal Arts Initiative.
 His books include Genre & Television: From Cop Shows to Cartoons in American Culture (Routledge, 2004), Television & American Culture (Oxford UP, 2009), How to Watch Television (co-edited with Ethan Thompson, NYU Press, 2013), Narrative Theory and Adaptation.
 (Bloomsbury, 2017), and Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, 2015; online at MediaCommons Press).
 As a founding member of the Society for Cinema & Media Studies Public Policy Committee, he was instrumental in drafting policy statements on copyright and fair use in teaching and publishing.
 As a founding member of MediaCommons Editorial Board, he has been involved in experiments in digital publishing and new forms of open peer-to-peer review.
 His first videographic essay, “Adaptation.‘s Anomalies,” was published in [in]Transition; he has since published more videographic work.
 He maintains the popular blog Just TV and is a project manager for [in]Transition.

 Ethan Murphy – Digital Media Specialist:

-Additional guests will be visiting throughout the workshops to provide mentorship and present their videographic work.
+Additional guests will be visiting throughout the workshop to provide mentorship and discuss their videographic work.